ersul4ik/racek-api/README.md

 ## Roadmap

-- [ ] Find a way of using charts (diagrams) and put it into the codebase
+- [x] Find a way of using charts (diagrams) and put it into the codebase
 - [ ] Describe the actors (type of users)
+  - How will companies get access to the admin panel ?
 - [ ] Describe the MVP features
 - [ ] Choose a technology/frameworks
 - [ ] Create a database schema